-This video shows you how to create cascading or multilevel drop down lists in Excel.
+This video shows you how to create cascading, dependent or multilevel drop down lists in Excel.
 The video covers naming lists, data validation and the INDIRECT function – features of Excel you will need to know about to achieve the cascade effect.
+Download the featured file here.

 Just to walk you through the example shown in the video.
 Start off in the first sheet of the workbook by typing in two column headings Location in A1 and Employees in A2.
 In the second sheet, type the following data – or make up your own locations and names.